wryandginger/esphome_zigbee_projects/README.md

 These instructions work with the ESPHome 2025.7 legacy addon as of 9/1/2025:

-Troubleshoot by clearing build files and erasing flash memory by using the [ESP Tool](https://espressif.github.io/esptool-js/)
+Troubleshoot by clearing build files in ESPHome and erasing memory before flashing by using the [ESP Tool](https://espressif.github.io/esptool-js/)

 -----------------------------